 If a repair is needed, we ask if you want an appointment to be made with the contractor before calling.
 If the repair is an emergency an appointment will not be made.
 However, we try to find the best time to call.
-Appointments will be scheduled in working day 8am to 5pm.
+Appointments will be scheduled between 8am to 5pm.
 This is when the contractor will arrive to start the work.
 For a longer job, they may arrive in the morning and finish in the afternoon.
-Out of hours (OOH) calls for emergency repairs the same number to be used but will be directed to our contractors OOH emergency service.
+If an emergency repair (a repair that is needed to solve an issue that is placing residents at harm, or risks causing serious damage to your home) is needed outside of office hours, please call the usual number (see page 1 for details).
+You will be redirected to our emergency contractor service.